intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

       tl.store(in_out_ptr0 + (x2), tmp3, xmask)

-Each kernel will additionally be annotated with meta information such as size hints, signature, device type, mutated args, and others.
+Each kernel additionally annotates with meta information such as size hints, signature, device type, mutated args, and others.
 By default, Inductor reuses efficient implementations of compute-heavy operations such as matrix multiplication or flash attention via dispatching a call to the operator's native implementation in Aten.
 Consider a model:

 .. code-block:: python